-My interest in astrology really blossomed last January, right around the time when transiting Uranus met up with my natal Mercury in my 9th house…
+My interest in astrology really blossomed in January of 2020, right around the time when transiting Uranus met up with my natal Mercury in my 9th house…

 That last sentence might sound like gibberish to you, but I’m okay with that.
 If you’re interested, stay with me and I promise I’ll explain.